EECS 493: User Interface Development

 Here is the grading breakdown.

-7% if you participate in 80% of in-class surveys
+10% if you complete 80% of class surveys on time

 |